Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 // box.put(123); β Compile error - caught early!

-You can also create generic methods!
-They're perfect for utility functions that work with any type.
+You can also create generic methods.
+They are useful for utility functions that need to work with any type.

 public class ArrayUtils {